 Conclusions: Using a comprehensive all-payer cohort of patients in New York State presenting with aneurysmal SAH we did not identify an association of treatment method with mortality, LOS or 30-day readmission.
 Clipping was associated with a higher rate of discharge to rehabilitation.

 Bekelis, Kimon; Missios, Symeon; Coy, Shannon; Rahmani, Redi; Singer, Robert J.; and MacKenzie, Todd A., "Surgical Clipping versus Endovascular Intervention for the Treatment of Subarachnoid Hemorrhage Patients in New York State" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3302.